Monday, November 27, 2023

 There will be a pause in which children and their families will not be on the run from one shelter to another and for a few nights will have the blessing of uninterrupted sleep.

-The mention of pause also conjures up an image that a couple days an invisible hand will press a button and the paused brutalities of war will resume.
+The mention of pause also conjures up an image that in a couple days an invisible hand will press a button and the paused brutalities of war will resume.

 The absurdity of it all - exchange few human souls, but later extinguish souls of many more - should be apparent.